Legal Insights: Is ADHD Considered a Disability in the UK?

 Conclusion

-This condition can have a significant impact on individuals, affecting their daily lives and functioning.
+This condition can significantly impact individuals, affecting their daily lives and functioning.

 However, individuals with ADHD are entitled to certain legal rights and protections.